nodejs/node/doc/api/fs.md

 * `prefix` {string}
 * `options` {string|Object}
   * `encoding` {string} **Default:** `'utf8'`
-* Returns: {Promise}
+* Returns: {Promise} Fulfills with the created unique directory path.

-Creates a unique temporary directory and fulfills the `Promise` with the created directory path.
+Creates a unique temporary directory.
 A unique directory name is generated by appending six random characters to the end of the provided `prefix`.
 Due to platform inconsistencies, avoid trailing `X` characters in `prefix`.
 Some platforms, notably the BSDs, can return more than six random characters, and replace trailing `X` characters in `prefix` with random characters.

 The optional `options` argument can be a string specifying an encoding, or an object with an `encoding` property specifying the character encoding to use.